After the upcoming Fall 2017 semester, the next time CSCI E-93 will be offered is in the Spring 2019 semester.

 Altera information is available for:

 As stated on the Altera web site, Quartus II version 13.0sp1 supports all Altera University Program FPGA boards, including our DE2-70 and DE2-115 boards.
 This is the version of Quartus II that we will all be using in the class.
-Although new versions of the Quartus II software will be developed and released each year by Altera, Quartus II V13.0sp1 will continue to be maintained and updated for the foreseeable future.
+Although new versions of the Quartus II software will be developed and released each year by Altera, Quartus II version 13.0sp1 will continue to be maintained and updated for the foreseeable future.

 The Quartus II software starting from version 13.1 does not include support for the Cyclone II family of FPGAs, which are used in DE2-70 boards.
 Note that the DE2-115 board uses the Cyclone IV family, and so is not affected.
+The Cyclone IV family of FPGAs is still supported in Quartus II version 17.0.

 In addition, starting in Quartus II version 14.0 there will no longer be support for 32-bit computers (Quartus II V14.0 can only be used on 64 bit computers).